ot-builder/monorepo/CONTRIBUTING.md

 * Create an initial build:

-  * `npm run boot` to install the dependencies and set everything up.
+  * `npm run init` to install the dependencies and set everything up.
   * `npm run build` to create the initial build.

 * Make your changes: